 In our previous post; I shared 4 main types of cakes used in baking, based on mixing methods – one of them was Sponge cakes.
 These cakes have a variety of methods in which they are combined, which give them each a different taste and texture.

 In this post; I will describe the 4 most popular types of sponge cakes and their mixing methods.
-This will hopefully help you as a baker or bakerette when you encounter different mixing methods in the various recipes you may search for or even in our recipe booklets you may purchase as well, e.g. in our Sponge Cakes Recipe Booklet.
+This will hopefully help you as a baker or bakerette when you encounter different mixing methods in the various recipes you may search for or find in our recipe ebook you may purchase as well, e.g. in our Our Recipe Book that contains Sponge cake recipes..

 Biscuit (Pronounced ‘bees – kee’ = French)